Data centre operators: It’s not just about TCO, think about the TCE

 Greenhouse gas emissions, power consumption, and e-waste are among the main environmental impacts explored in the film with disturbing forecasts revealing what our world could be like in years to come following current trends.

-Liang stressed that for the sake of our planet, data centre operators need to not only think about total cost of ownership (TCO), but also the total cost to the environment (TCE).
+Liang stressed that for the sake of our planet, data center operators need to not only think about total cost of ownership (TCO), but also the total cost to the environment (TCE).

 "When you talk to the CIOs of the world, what you hear is digital transformation and most of the focus is on the application side.
 But what these people miss out is the transformation at the infrastructure level,” says Intel fellow and IT CIO Shesha Krishnapura.